 Law firms come in all shapes and sizes.
 From corporate to family law, legal practices vary in almost every area, but they all handle confidential client data - and that data must be protected!

-Our team of legal IT services experts has put together a list of the four most important tips for law firms to ensure the information they’re handling stays safe throughout the litigation process, from beginning to end.
+Our team of legal IT services experts has put together a list of the four most important tips for law firms, to help ensure the information they manage stays safe throughout the entire litigation process.

 1. Monitor for Inbound and Outbound Spam and Phishing

 Almost everyone today who uses a computer knows about phishing.